xenon-middleware/xenon/README.md

 ## How does Xenon work?

-Xenon is an abstraction layer that sits between your application and the remote resource it uses.
-Xenon is written in Java, but is also accessible from other languages (e.g. Python) through its gRPC interface.
+Xenon is an abstraction layer that sits between your application and the (usually remote) resource it uses.
+Xenon is written in Java, but is also accessible from other languages (e.g. Python) through its gRPC interface and via the command line.

 ![Xenon API](/docs/images/readme-xenon-api.svg.png "Xenon API")